-When you need a website, one of the biggest decisions you will have to make in the website development process is deciding what the site will look like.
+When you need a website, one of the biggest decisions you will have to make in the website development process is deciding what the site will look like before going to this digital agency.
 Undoubtedly, you have pointed out things you like about your competitor’s websites to your developer.
 Or, you may take the cafeteria approach and tell your developer you want a little bit of this site, and a little of that site.
 Either way, it’s up to your developer to create the website of your dreams.
 And for many developers, this is done on WordPress, beginning with one of their pre-made “themes.”

 WordPress themes are templates for building a website, so developers do not have to “reinvent the wheel.”
 WordPress themes and plugins like lifterlms have code already in place, so it’s easy for developers to add content and images easily.
 And true, a developer can get your website up and running quickly and scaling your website or adding new pages later are relatively easy too.
 So it’s understandable to immediately think, that’s for me!
 Quick, easy, and indeed it will be the more affordable way to build my website.

 A funny thing happens during the creative process.
 You will probably develop some genuine opinions about the presentation of your brand, products, and services on the site, as well as colors and style elements.
 And here’s where the WordPress themes start to lose their luster, and you find out, often too late, that a custom design would have served you better.
 Why?
 Here are the top five reasons:

 With most themes, you can change colors, logos, fonts, and some visual elements, but more extensive design changes may be severely limited or not even possible at all.
 For example, you may want a custom content section on a particular page, and it won’t be feasible within the constraints of the chosen theme.
 In contrast, a custom-designed site is built with your website in mind, so it will be highly functional, visually unique and will include all of the extra features and attributes that you likely won’t find in a WordPress theme.